TangWeiCAS/INT/README.md

 # INT
-matlab codes to compute Intrinsic Neural Timescales ACW0/50 and schaefer1000 parcels
+matlab codes to compute Intrinsic Neural Timescales with ACW0/50 and schaefer1000 parcels.
+Now, we have tau calculations, too.